Effect Of Divorce On Children

 Working To Ease The Impact Of Divorce

 Divorce is not easy on anybody, least of all children who may become caught in the middle.
 As a parent, all you want is what is best for your child.
 However, the emotions involved in the end of a marriage can sometimes cloud judgments and good intentions may end up causing harm.
-The effect of divorce on children may be minimal, or it may be great, but in the end proper preparation and letting your children know that both parents love them can be very helpful in limiting the emotional fallout.
+The effect of divorce on children may be minimal, or it may be great, but in the end proper preparation and letting your children know that both parents love them and that the divorce is not their fault, can be very helpful in limiting the emotional fallout.

 Parental alienation is a serious problem in emotionally contentious break-ups.
 This occurs when one parent bad-mouths or otherwise disparages the other parent in front of the child, potentially coloring his or her opinion of the other parent.
-These types of cases can have a severe impact on any child custody, parental responsibility and time sharing determinations, even if it is committed unintentionally.
-The best thing you can do is provide your child with love and attention, and try to keep any negative feelings you may have toward your ex to yourself.
+These types of cases can have a severe impact on any child custody, parental responsibility and time-sharing determinations, even if it is committed unintentionally.
+The best thing you can do is provide your child with love and attention, and try to keep any negative feelings you may have toward the other parent to yourself.

 There is no question that the end of a marriage is hard on children.
 However, there are steps you can take to limit its impact and help them heal.
 Contact our Hillsborough County collaborative divorce attorney online or call 888-873-9909 to schedule an initial consultation to discuss your situation.
-Our office is conveniently located near the site of the Wiregrass Mall.
+Our office is conveniently located between the Tampa Premium Outlet Mall and Wiregrass Mall.
 It is easily accessible from Tampa and surrounding areas, including Pinellas, Hernando, Citrus, Manatee and Sarasota Counties via I-275, I-75 or the Veteran’s Expressway.